Bill Russell: 1958–1966: Eight straight NBA championships

-1966–1969: Player-coach champion and final years
+1966–1969: Player-coach champion and final seasons

 Celtics coach Red Auerbach retired before the 1966–67 NBA season.
 To coach the Celtics, he had initially wanted his old player Frank Ramsey, who was too occupied running his three lucrative nursing homes.
 His second choice was Cousy, who declined the invitation, stating that he did not want to coach his former teammates.
 Third choice Tom Heinsohn also said no because he did not think he could handle the often surly Russell, whom he proposed as a player-coach.
 On April 16, 1966, Russell agreed to become head coach of the Celtics, and a public announcement was made two days later.
 Russell became the first black head coach in NBA history, and he commented to journalists: "I wasn't offered the job because I am a Negro, I was offered it because Red figured I could do it."

+When he became player-coach, Russell bluntly said to his teammates that "he intended to cut all personal ties to other players" and seamlessly made the transition from their peer to their superior.
+At the time his additional role of coach was announced, Russell publicly stated he believed Red Auerbach's impact as a coach confined every or almost every relationship with each Celtic player to a strictly professional one.
+Russell regarded Auerbach as "the greatest of all coaches".

-Boston's championship streak ended at eight in his first full season as head coach when Chamberlain's Philadelphia 76ers won a record-breaking 68 regular-season games and were the favorites heading into the 1967 NBA playoffs, where they beat the Celtics 4–1 in the Eastern Division Finals.
+Boston's championship streak ended at eight in his first full season as head coach when Chamberlain's Philadelphia 76ers won a record-breaking 68 regular-season games and were the favorites heading into the 1967 NBA playoffs, where they beat the Celtics 4–1 in the Eastern Division finals.
 During the series, Russell said: "Right now, he (Wilt) is playing like me [to win]."
 The Sixers outpaced the Celtics when they shredded the famed Boston defense by scoring 140 points in the clinching Game 5 win.
 Russell acknowledged the first real loss of his career, as he had been injured when the Celtics lost the 1958 NBA Finals, by visiting Chamberlain in the locker room, shaking his hand, and saying: "Great."
 The game still ended on a high note for Russell.
 After the loss, he led his grandfather through the Celtics locker rooms and the two saw the white Celtic Havlicek taking a shower next to his black teammate Sam Jones and discussing the game.
 Suddenly, his grandfather broke down crying.
 Asked by Russell what was wrong, his grandfather replied how proud he was of him, being coach of an organization in which blacks and whites coexisted in harmony.
+It would be the only time in Russell's career that the Celtics did not play for the NBA title.